BR-300 Industrial ROV 300m

 - Open architecture for integration and customization

-Remote diagnostic connection and software update support is available upon client request.
+Remote diagnostic connection and software update support are available upon client request.

 Optional Equipment